meta-llama/llama-stack-client-swift/examples/ios_quick_demo/README.md

 ## Installation

 The quickest way to try out the demo for remote inference is using Together.ai's Llama Stack distro at https://llama-stack.together.ai - you can skip the next section and go to the Build and Run the iOS demo section directly.

 ## (Optional) Build and Run Own Llama Stack Distro

-Note that Llama 4 is currently supported by building your own distro from Llama Stack main.
+Note that Llama 4 is currently supported by building your own distro from Llama Stack PIP package or main.
 This can be done by:

 ```
+pip install -U llama_stack
 export TOGETHER_API_KEY="<your_together_api_key>"
 llama stack build --template together --image-type conda
 llama stack run --image-type conda ~/.llama/distributions/together/together-run.yaml